 Chakra it up: Get a bottle of grapefruit essential oil.
 If you have sensitive skin or just want to be extra-safe, dilute three to five drops in a teaspoon of carrier oil like coconut or almond oil.
 Dab some on the famous chakra point in the middle of your wrist.

 I love to meditate right before I go to sleep, whenever I’m worried about something.
 I fall asleep more easily.
 Plus, when I wake up in the morning I often find I have truly helpful insights about my challenges.
-And i feel far more confident about facing the day ahead.

 Note: The above is one of many simple and effective meditations shared in Instant Calm.